jeanninehunter/personaldraftspace/README.md

 # personaldraftspace
-Place to jot down ideas, review proposed content, and house images
+Place to jot down ideas, review proposed content, and house images for use later online.